Piotr1215/cloudrumble/docs/tacos.md

 Useful concept here is also [Notifications](https://www.terraform.io/docs/cloud/workspaces/notifications.html) which can trigger webhooks, send emails or notify slack channel after various events in a workspace.

-> HashiCorp is infamous for not having a clear pricing policy.
-Other companies are using that in their advertisements for competing solutions.

-I am giving them credit for creating terraform and practically starting this industry, but they don’t offer any additional features in comparison to competitors.

 ### Scalr

 [Scalr](https://www.scalr.com/) has a very comparable offering to TFC/TFE, all main features are included.
 They were openly advertising themselves as a replacement for TFC/TFE but with fair price policy.